Profit maximization: Maximizing profits in the real world

+Shareholder primacy pushes corporations to maximize profits for shareholders above other stakeholders.

 In the real world, it is not easy to achieve profit maximization.
 The company must accurately know the marginal income and the marginal cost of the last commodity sold because of MR.

 The price elasticity of demand for goods depends on the response of other companies.
 When it is the only company raising prices, demand will be elastic.
 If one family raises prices and others follow, demand may be inelastic.

 Companies can seek to maximize profits through estimation.
 When the price increase leads to a small decline in demand, the company can increase the price as much as possible before the demand becomes elastic.
 Generally, it is difficult to change the impact of the price according to the demand, because the demand may occur due to many other factors besides the price.

 The company may also have other goals and considerations.
 For example, companies may choose to earn less than the maximum profit in pursuit of higher market share.
 Because price increases maximize profits in the short term, they will attract more companies to enter the market.

 Many companies try to minimize costs by shifting production to foreign locations with cheap labor (e.g. Nike, Inc.).
 However, moving the production line to a foreign location may cause unnecessary transportation costs.
 Close market locations for producing and selling products can improve demand optimization, but when the production cost is much higher, it is not a good choice.